 3. Keep the brain engaged.

-Some research has shown that new connections in the brain can continue to be made, even after a diagnosis of Alzheimer’s or another form of dementia.
+Research has shown that new connections in the brain can continue to be made, even after a diagnosis of Alzheimer’s or another form of dementia.
 Keep your loved with dementia as stimulated as possible, without overdoing it so they become anxious or withdrawn.
-For a senior with dementia, living alone in San Diego may not be an optimal scenario.
-In the past 10-15 years, many new memory care communities have been built that provide not only a safe environment for our seniors, but a stimulating one with activities focused on slowing the rate of dementias.

 2. Minimize distractions in the environment.

 A person with dementia may become easily agitated with too much outside stimuli.
-It’s hard to know exactly how your loved one will react to distractions until they’re put into a situation where there are many.
-But it’s common, especially in later stages of the disease, for a person with any type of dementia to prefer a tranquil, quiet, familiar setting.
+It’s common, especially in later stages of the disease, for a person with dementia to prefer a tranquil, quiet, familiar setting.

 3. Do not infantilize the person with dementia.